 Educational Resources - Search Tool

-Students analyze historic plant growth data (i.e., peak bloom dates) of Washington, D.C.’s famous cherry blossom trees, as well as atmospheric near surface temperatures as evidence for explaining the phenomena of earlier peak blooms in our nation’s capital.
+Students analyze historic plant growth data (i.e., Peak Bloom dates) of Washington, D.C.’s famous cherry blossom trees, as well as atmospheric near surface temperatures as evidence for explaining the phenomena of earlier Peak Blooms in our nation’s capital.

-Use the Data Literacy Cubes to guide students’ exploration of mapped data of the Earth System to enrich their observations and inferences.
+Use the Data Literacy Cube to guide students’ exploration of mapped data of the Earth System to enrich their observations and inferences.
 This is a flexible resource that may be used with a variety of mapped images.
 This activity requires a map of Earth data for students to evaluate.